alexpreynolds/rts/README.md

 elementA        0       0       0       1
 ```

+### Performance characteristics

 ## Memory usage

-The input matrix is read into a bit array to reduce storage overhead and speed sampling.
-The memory usage is `ceil((rows * cols)/8)` bytes.
+The input matrix of binary values is read into a bit array in single-byte increments.
+Using a bit array reduces storage overhead considerably, which is an issue for very large input matrices.
+The memory usage of the bit array is `ceil((rows * cols)/8)` bytes.

+## Sampling

+Depending on the specified type of matrix we are interested in, we only search the upper or lower triangle for disqualifying bits.
+If one is found, we immediately drop the sample and try the next, instead of searching through the rest of the matrix.
+This reduces overall lookup time.